 Trying to be more conscious about what and how much you are buying is good—only purchasing sustainable clothing is even better.
 However, there is one thing that can’t be overlooked (and often is): the clothes that are already sitting in your closet, gathering dust.
 You know the ones—that old shirt you never actually liked.
 This one jumper that never fit properly.
 The jeans you last wore, what, five years ago?
 While buying less certainly benefits your carbon footprint, we encourage you to go one step further and, after a thorough Kon Mari moment, actually repurpose your old clothing that sparks nothing other than a fit of sneezes.
 All you need are some quick and easy ideas to get you started, so we declared that our mission!
-Read on to discover seven DIY ideas to repurpose your old clothing.
+Read on to discover seven DIY ideas for upcycling clothes.

-Cotton shirts to makeup removing rounds
+Cotton shirts to makeup removing pads

 Have some cotton shirts that you just aren’t wearing anymore?
 Don’t throw them away!
 There’s an easy way they can replace single-use cotton pads in your daily beauty routine.
 Just cut same-sized rounds or squares out of old cotton fabric you find, and sew them together on the outer edges.
 It doesn’t need to look nice or be precise—as long as the stitching can endure the washing machine.
 There are tons of easy tutorials to be found online.
 After use, you can simply pop them into your next load of washing alongside your towels and bed sheets, and use them again and again and…